Fortuna, California: Geography

-According to the United States Census Bureau, the city has a total area of 5.2 sqmi, nearly all of it land.
+According to the United States Census Bureau, the city has a total area of 5.2 sqmi, nearly all land.

 Fortuna is located 7 mi from the Pacific coast on the bank of the Eel River.
 The community is affected by coastal weather patterns with the Pacific Ocean to the west.
-Fortuna is served by U.S. Route 101 providing direct access to San Francisco 253 mi to the south, and to Eureka (the county seat) 14 mi to the north.
+Fortuna is served by U.S. Route 101, providing direct access to San Francisco 253 mi to the south, and to Eureka (the county seat) 14 mi to the north.
 The western terminus of California State Route 36 intersects U.S. Route 101 1 mi just south of the city limits.
 Fortuna is surrounded by national, state and county redwood parks, and is the gateway to the redwood forests of Northern California.
 Sequoia sempervirens grow to about 300 ft and live to be 2,500 years old.
 The 33 mi Avenue of the Giants offers views of the area's redwoods, and carries visitors through a number of groves.
 Stops include Founders Grove, the Visitor Center near Weott and several locations that provide trail access.